How to roll polyurethane without bubbles

 There are chances that you will not notice the bubbles when the finish is still wet.
 That means the bubbles are hardened together with the rest of the finish.
 The chances of failing to see bubbles happen to users who use the finished applicator aggressively.
 They continue to complete the project without monitoring the outcome.
 Another coat covers the bubbles, but if it fails, you try other methods.

 Start by using the 0000 as you try to rub the dry bubbles.
 Steel wool is graded in 0s and 0000 as the flexible and ultra-fine grade.
 It gives you a polish and cleans delicate surfaces (Source).
 Steel wool is so fine that it rubs bubbles with ease.

-There will not be a trace of scratches, and the surfaces become glossy.
+There will not be a trace of scratches, and the surfaces will become glossy.
 There is a need to buff out the whole surface to match if you are not giving the wood surface an additional coat.
-If the 0000 does not give you satisfactory results, try going down to 000 or 00 steel wool.
+If the 0000 does not yield satisfactory results, try going down to 000 or 00 steel wool.
 Work on a smaller patch before you try out the whole surface.

 Use a sander

 Sanding the surface can be the answer to rubbing off polyurethane bubbles.
 High grit sandpaper, such as the 400, is the ideal tool for bubbles.
 It polishes off your work surface as it sand off the bubbles.

 Choose to sand the bubbled area to match the surface or sand the whole surface since that almost removes the affected area.
 Use an electric sander, and there are multiple models, such as a random orbital sander.

 Sanding is riskier than the methods mentioned.
 Be careful as you sand off the bubbles.
 You will lose the entire surface only when you want to lose the bubbles.

 Washable sponges bring less damage to the surface.
 Do not wet them but look for high-quality sanding sponges.
 A high grit sanding sponge ensures safety in removing the bubbles.
 Softer sponges perform better than hard ones.